inveniosoftware/react-invenio-app-ils/README.md

-# invenio-app-ils-ui
+# react-invenio-app-ils

-Single Page App built with Reat for the ILS of Invenio.
+Single Page App built with React for InvenioILS